daavko/pxls-userscripts/README.md

 Flashes the entire screen when you gain available pixels.
 Fully configurable so you can make it as obnoxious or as subtle as you want.

+### Pogpega utils

+Utility features for the Pogpega bot, see script settings for details.

 ## License

 The script is licensed under the GPLv3 license or any later version.
 You can find the full license text in the